Jimmy Hope: Early years in Philadelphia and New York City

-Manhattan Bank Robbery

 Hope and his gang escaped from jail in New Castle, Delaware eight months later using a steam-powered tugboat to make their getaway.
 He spent the next several years out of sight participating in a number of minor robberies and burglaries including those at Wellsboro, Pennsylvania in September 1874 and 1875.
 Like many members of the New York's underworld, he was associated with criminal fence Frederika "Marm" Mandelbaum.

+Manhattan Savings Institution robbery

-In 1875, he was recruited by George Leonidas Leslie and spent the next three years preparing for arguably his biggest heist, the Manhattan Bank robbery.
-It was believed that Hope actually broke into the building long before to the robbery to study the bank vault.
+In 1875, he was recruited by George Leonidas Leslie and spent the next three years preparing for arguably his biggest heist, the Manhattan Savings Institution robbery.
+It was believed that Hope actually broke into the building long before the robbery to study the bank vault.
 A few months before the robbery, he and Abe Coakley were briefly imprisoned the Deep River Bank in Deep River, Connecticut and were questioned by police regarding the violent bank raid in Dexter, Maine.
 Both refused to cooperate and Hope was taken to Dexter, where he was a suspect in said robbery, then to Lime Rock, Maine where he was tried for a bank robbery which occurred there eight years before.
 He was acquitted a week later.
 Approximately 80% of bank robberies in New York would be attributed to the Leslie Gang until George Leslie's death nine years later.

 On October 27, 1878, Hope and several masked men stormed the Manhattan Savings Institution and held janitor Louis Werckle and his family, who lived in the building, captive.
 Holding his wife and mother-in-law at gunpoint, the men forced Werckle to open the outer door of the bank vault then bound and gagged him with the women.
-Hope and Samuel "Worcester Sam" Perris then worked on the inner vault door and eventually able to gain access using their safe-cracking tools.
+Hope and Samuel "Worcester Sam" Perris then worked on the inner vault door and were eventually able to gain access using their safe-cracking tools.
 The robbers quietly left the bank through the back door taking with them securities and money valued at $2,757,700; of this $73,000 was in coupon bonds and $11,000 in cash.

 The theft was discovered within the hour, due to Werckle freeing himself to raise the alarm, but by that time the thieves had gotten away.
 A subsequent investigation headed by NYPD detective Thomas F. Byrnes revealed that Patrick Shevlin, a bank watchman, had given them access to the building.
 Shevlin confessed under questioning that he had obtained duplicate keys and given them detailed information about the bank.
 He also specifically identified Hope as the leader of the gang.
 The ten members of the gang, including Hope and his son John, were arrested in different parts of the country and brought back to New York to stand trial.
 Both he and John Hope were convicted, along with Bill Kelly, but the rest of the gang were discharged from custody.
 Jimmy Hope was sent back to Auburn Prison but escaped within the year.
 Jimmy Hope swore until his death that his son John had no involvement in the robbery and had been wrongfully imprisoned.